BLABLA1000gg/Ebaymonitor/README.md

 Copy code
 pip install -r requirements.txt
-Replace 'YOUR_WEBHOOK_URL_HERE' in the script with your Discord webhook URL.
+Replace the webhook varriable  in the script with your Discord webhook URL.

-Replace 'YOUR_EBAY_URL_HERE' in the script with the desired eBay search URL.
+Replace eaby.de in the script with the desired eBay search URL.

 Run the script:

 The script is set to check eBay every 5 minutes.
 Adjust the sleep time if needed.
 Use responsibly and avoid sending excessive requests to eBay.
-Contributing:
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

 You can input a link and it will monitor the link for new products